J. Rodney Gilstrap: Career

-After graduation from law school, Gilstrap entered private practice in the town of Marshall, Texas as an Associate with the firm of Abney, Baldwin & Searcy from 1981–1984.
-He later became a founding Partner of Smith & Gilstrap in Marshall from 1984–1989, where his practice covered oil and gas, real estate, probate law and occasionally patent cases.
+After graduation from law school, Gilstrap entered private practice in the town of Marshall, Texas as an Associate with the firm of Abney, Baldwin & Searcy from 1981 to 1984.
+He later became a founding Partner of Smith & Gilstrap in Marshall from 1984 to 1989, where his practice covered oil and gas, real estate, probate law and occasionally patent cases.
 Among the patent cases Gilstrap worked on while at Smith & Gilstrap included defending Capital One Financial Corporation in a patent suit brought by LML Patent Corporation alleging patent infringement by several banks on patents covering payment services and the representation of a company called Bluestone Innovations Texas in a patent infringement suit brought against a number of foreign companies involving Light-emitting diodes (or LED) technology.
 Gilstrap served as a Harrison County Judge from 1989 to 2002.
 Gilstrap also served 16 years on the Courthouse Preservation Council in Marshall, and also served as the Chair of the Unauthorized Practice of Law Committee with the State Bar of Texas.
 In 2004, Gilstrap co-authored an article with Leland de la Garza which appeared in the Texas Bar Journal: UPL: Unlicensed, Unwanted and Unwelcome 67 Texas Bar Journal 798 (2004).
 While and after serving as a Harrison County Judge, Gilstrap was practicing at Smith & Gilstrap until he became appointed to the federal bench in 2011.

 Federal judicial service

 On May 19, 2011, President Barack Obama nominated Gilstrap to a seat on United States District Court for the Eastern District of Texas.
-"Throughout their careers, these nominees have displayed unwavering commitment to justice and integrity," stated President Obama in a press release about Gilstrap's nomination, "[t]heir records of public service are distinguished and impressive and I am confident that they will serve the American people well from the United States District Court bench.
-I am honored to nominate them today."
 Gilstrap was rated as Unanimously Qualified by the American Bar Association and had a hearing before the Senate Judiciary Committee on July 28, 2011.
 On September 15, 2011, the Senate Judiciary Committee reported his nomination to the Senate floor by voice vote.
 The Senate confirmed his nomination by voice vote on December 5, 2011.
 He received his commission on December 6, 2011.
-He became the Chief Judge on March 1, 2018, after Ron Clark assumed senior status.
+He became the chief judge on March 1, 2018, after Ron Clark assumed senior status.